 Summary: Bachata has evolved from the Caribbean Bolero (originally from Cuba) with influence from the Cuban Son and the Dominican Merengue and it also applies to the authentic dance Bachata.

-The Evolution of Bachata: Bachata was in the beginning of the sixties danced as the slow Dominican Bolero in a close position only (it was actually Bolero they where dancing).
+The Evolution of the authentic dance: Bachata was in the beginning of the sixties danced as the slow Dominican Bolero in a close position only (it was actually Bolero they where dancing).
 On this Dominican Bolero steps the dance started to Evolve to the more dynamic music coming up, the first was adding a tap as a fourth step, then later also syncopated steps (steps in between the melody beats: 1,2,3,4) and footwork basically inspired from Cuban Son but most of it redesigned to Bachata.
 Turns also became more generally, first the Vuelta (full turn) and then the Enchufla (half turn) which are unique to Bachata and not similar to any other of the dances which inspired the dance Bachata, or similar to any other dance for that matter.
 The idea with the Enchufla was to be able to change position and thereby create more dynamic to fit the new dynamics and faster paces in the music and the creation of the Enchufla was based on the basic steps with the first step to the side and then the second step passing the guy and that also includes the Vuelta with a turning step to the side and then from there turned on the spot.
 Notice that the Bolero steps was danced without the Tap and it was danced turning slowly counter clockwise but this turning was taken out of the dance Bachata but then added these new turns Vuelta and Enchufla and also new positions to dance from e.g. the open position so basically today having the close, the semi close and the open.
 The bouncing way of dancing some dancers do while dancing is coming from the dance Merengue.
 Bachata was by this several decades long and still active evolutionary process carefully designed to fit the continuous evolving music and thereby is Bachata the unique bodily expression of the music Bachata the same way all authentic social dances are evolved to fit any unique music genre.
 Bachata was as mentioned inspired by the dances Bolero, Son and Merengue but is not a fusion of these dances because most of the elements in Bachata have some very unique evolved structures basically not similar to the inspirational dances, very important to know and understand because this is how evolution works.

 In Bachata there is as mentioned a unique evolved basic dance structure which is used by all the experienced dancers, but the size of the steps, the exact direction of the steps, the footwork, the body movements together with the natural styling can varied because the dancers, opposite in e.g. Sport Dance are working to create their own unique and personal dance style, it's in general what social dance is about, being free to express oneselves the way one want according to the mood and the character of the music by using the same fundamental dance structure evolved to the music which is what makes it possible for all social dancers to dance together.